LOADING ...

 Now we are Khan, Lucretia Borghia, Son of Sam

-In 1961 they took child into their home
+In 1961 they took this child into home

 In the cauldron was Lebanon

-If I could find now, could I make amends?
+If I could find them now, could I amends?

-And so to bed, me that is, not
+And so to bed, me is, not them

 Of they slept on the floor behind a curtain

-Whilst I lay awake all on their earthen bed
+I lay awake all night on their earthen bed

 Then came the dawn and their quiet stirrings

-And took the proffered bowl of heated up and washed
+And took the proffered of water heated up and washed

-And then with "merci-ing" and bowing and shaking of hands
+And then much "merci-ing" and bowing and shaking of hands

 We left the woman to her